umartokyo/Ath/English/speak notes.md

 	- p116: Melinda cleans the garden and there's a conversation between her and her father.
 "I can't tell if he's angry or not or he just likes seeing mess in front of his house"

 > Keep in mind everyone's going through something
+## Sep 9
+How can the meaning of a text be constructed, negotiated, expressed or interpreted by readers & writers?
+Using two literary text you have studied describe how a readers & writers are shown a text's meaning.
+	All AOE questions are paper 2 questions reworded a bit. - Ms.Phelps

+Paper 2 is the hardest what we'll do in the future so that's why most of the things we're doing will be a cheat-sheet for paper 2.
+We were able to dissect a question by breaking it down into sections and have created an answer to paper 2 question without even knowing it.

+**Toxic Masculinity**
+Toxic Masculinity:
+- "Being jacked".
+Competing over being more muscular and man is called so.
+- Masculinity: Qualities or attributes regarded as characteristic of men or boys.
+- A collection of offensive, harmful beliefs tendencies, and behaviours rooted in traditional male roles but taken to an extreme.
+This dangerous idea of "manliness" perpetuates domination, homophobia, and aggression and can be harmful to the mental health of all genders.
+- Physical aggression is a socially constructed gendered behavior embedded in the social meanings of masculinities across many cultures.
+The general unwillingness of people to recognize that violence is a men's issue is also reflected in general society.
+- As an excuse of something being stupid is "boys will be boys" but there's no phrase as "girls will be girls" - Ms.Phelps
+- Because of toxic masculinity, we have the issues within speak.
+Andy wouldn't rape Melinda, Mr.Neck would be acting more humane.
+Toxic masculinity is a catalyst of Melinda's mental issues.